Suzie Ferguson

 Author

 I am a therapeutic clown and performer.
-Writing here is part of my wider practice and reflection on clowning as an (therapeutic) art form.
+Writing here is part of my wider practice and maybe some of my thoughts will trigger some thoughts of your own and I hope that helps.

 Archives